 At Chirr App, we've built a content calendar module that makes it really easy to queue all your content up in one go.

 Start by composing your tweet or thread in the editor.
 We also have a chrome extension that makes it really easy to grab snippets from articles online.
+Then use one of our 4 queuing options to build up your content calendar.

 Following KP and David's advice, I'd recommend posting no less than 5 times a day.
 You can use the schedule setting tab to set up the same times every day, or you could have different posting times each day (for example, we don't like to post on weekends because we're not around to respond to any comments right away).
 We've also added a link with some thoughts on how to find the best times to tweet at the end of the article.